Combatting the Corrosives: 38th ADA's Creative Approach

 |1

-This work, Combatting the Corrosives: 38th ADA's Creative Approach [Image 2 of 2], by SGT Raquel Birk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Combatting the Corrosives: 38th ADA's Creative Approach, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT